National Guardian: Political organizing activities

 In the 1970s, the Guardian began to outspokenly embrace a Marxist–Leninist ideology aligned with the Third-worldist and Maoist New Communist Movement, later orienting itself toward a political tendency known as The Trend.
 The paper editorially called for a new Marxist–Leninist party in the United States.
 The paper attempted to carve an independent role for itself, never formally aligning with any particular group and remaining critical of the plethora of small New Left party organizations which emerged after the demise of SDS in 1970.
 The traditional news-first approach of the original National Guardian was gradually attenuated in the paper's outspokenly revolutionary 1970s incarnation, with editorial and commentary material supplanting straight news reporting.

 These party-building efforts ultimately failed, owing in some measure to the exhaustion of the Cultural Revolution in China as well as the lack of popular support for extreme political solutions and revolutionary phrasemaking in the United States.
 By the decade of the 1980s the paper had begun to moderate its tone, lending critical support to revolutionary movements of whatever stripe, without regard to the Sino-Soviet split, and opening its pages to a range of diverse views by a broad spectrum of political activists.
 Circulation recovered somewhat, floating in the 20,000 to 30,000 range throughout this interval.

-In the early 1980s, the paper established Guardian Clubs for readers and discussed forming a new political party.
-After a political dispute, Guardian executive editor Irwin Silber left the paper to build a new political formation around the Guardian Clubs.
-This new "party building" formation published the Frontline newspaper as a direct competitor to the Guardian and also published a theoretical journal Line of March, which advocated that American supporters of the New Left reconcile themselves with the Soviet Union.

-Jack Smith was succeeded as editor by William A. Ryan, who attempted to continue the Guardian′s previous non-party New Left posture, with an editorial line that sometimes favored revolutionary movements not in favor with the Soviet Union, such as in Western Sahara and in Eritrea, where the Soviet Union supported the position of the pro-Soviet Ethiopian government.
-Under Ryan, the Guardian changed its tax status to that of a non-profit 501(c)(3) organization and attempted to solicit foundation support to make up for the support lost to the Frontline organization.

-Final years

-With the rise of the non-Marxist Green Party in Germany and various other countries, some Guardian writers and supporters unsuccessfully attempted to re-fashion the Guardian to support the Green Party ideologically.

-The Guardian ceased publication in 1992 after years of financial difficulties and declining circulation.